Description

 The earrings are in very good vintage condition with minimal signs of wear.
 The surface of the silver has areas of a dark patina that can be polished upon request.
 The black patina in the recessed regions is part of the design, and there are light signs of wear on the silver surface.
 The earring backs are replacements, and the earrings are stamped E. CLARK STERLING.

-The earrings measure 1-1/2″ tall and 7/8″ wide, and they weigh 12.87 grams.
+The earrings measure 1-1/2″ tall and 7/8″ wide, weighing 12.87 grams.
 The box is for display only.

 I combine shipping on multiple orders!